-Bornite, also known as Peacock ore, is a mineral that tarnishes to different colors, ranging from blue, yellow and purple.
+Bornite, also known as Peacock ore, is a mineral that tarnishes to different colors, ranging from blue, yellow, and purple.
 This is the first sample of it I have found locally, right in my local shale pile.
 I have a feeling that I will be finding more of it now that I have identified it and know what it is.
-While we focus only local fossil creates, the local geology is very important as well.
+While we focus only on local fossil creates, the local geology is very important as well.

 The chemical structure is Cu5FeS4.
-This indicates Copper, Iron and Sulfur.
+This indicates Copper, Iron, and Sulfur.
 The mineral is considered a sulfate.
-Apparently you don’t find it coating fossils locally.
+Apparently, you don’t find it coating fossils locally.
 This particular specimen coats a piece of shale no wider than 3 inches and appears very brittle.
 The surface is fascinating and I have provided several microscopic views below.
 The crystallization of the substance creates some odd geometric shapes.